 John J Sivolella

 John is on faculty in the Department of Political Science at Columbia, where he earned a Ph.D.
 (American Politics).
 He teaches senior seminars on U.S. Presidential Power and Political and Legal Influences on Federal Agencies.
-John has been on faculty at SIPA, where he designed and taught a core class, The Politics of Policymaking in ‘Advanced’ Democracies, in the MPA program.

-John has been a thesis advisor and has conducted an independent study course on Voting Rights.
+John has been on faculty at Columbia’s School of International and Political Affairs (SIPA), where he designed and taught The Politics of Policymaking in ‘Advanced’ Democracies in the MPA program.
+He has also been an honors thesis advisor and conducted an independent study on Voting Rights.

-His research focuses on federal agencies, executive power and constitutional law.
-As a Teaching Fellow, John was a preceptor for the Senior Honors Seminar and TA to President Lee Bollinger for Freedom of Speech and Press.
+His research focuses on the U.S. presidency, federal agencies, executive power and constitutional law.
+As a Teaching Fellow, John was preceptor for the Senior Honors Seminar and TA to President Lee Bollinger for Freedom of Speech and Press.

-John was in private law practice in Manhattan, focusing on corporate and securities law, venture capital, and mergers and acquisitions.
-He was legal counsel to the Governor of New Jersey, where he supervised the process of evaluating nominees for judicial appointments, was the Governor’s senate liaison, and advised on issues pertaining to health and human services.
-He also served as a judicial law clerk on the New Jersey Supreme Court.
+John practiced corporate law in Manhattan, focusing on venture capital and mergers and acquisitions.
+He was legal counsel to the Governor of New Jersey, where he supervised the process for evaluating judicial nominees and advised on issues involving health and human services.
+John served as a judicial law clerk on the New Jersey Supreme Court.

-John received a JD from New York University School of Law, where he was on Annual Survey of American Law.
-He earned an MPA from the Woodrow Wilson School at Princeton University.
+John received a JD from NYU School of Law, where he was on Annual Survey of American Law.
+He earned an MPA from the Princeton School of Public and International Affairs.
 John received a BA from Rutgers University, where he was Phi Beta Kappa.